mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-marathon/dcos-marathon-about/index.md

 # Description

-The `dcos marathon about` command will print a `info.json` file for DC/OS Marathon..
+The `dcos marathon about` command will print an `info.json` file for DC/OS Marathon..

 # Usage